RILAB/bis101/lecture05.md

 Genes identical, environment diff.
 Similarity must be due to genes.

 Covariance in phenotype: (Sum(X-Xbar)(Y-Ybar))/n  <- first and second twin

+V_E falls out if we assume no correlation, thus Covariance between twin 1 and twin 2 is all genetic -> V_G

 From twin studies: